-It is recommended that fasteners, not stud adhesives, are used when fixing the sheets in the wet areas of steel and timber framed buildings.
+It is recommended that screw fasteners, not stud adhesives, are used when fixing the sheets in the wet areas of steel and timber framed buildings.

 FireCrunch is easy to work and machine with normal woodworking tools and equipment.
 Cut sheets with a fine tooth handsaw or power saw.
 Edges may be trimmed with a smoothing plane,

-Panels with thicknesses 8mm and under can be scored with a cutting knife and snapped along the straight edge in the same way as you would with gypsum boards.
+Panels with thicknesses 10mm and under can be deep scored with a cutting knife and snapped along the straight edge in the same way as you would with gypsum boards.